Miki-Geoghegan/Miki-Geoghegan/README.md

 ## Hobbies

-- You can find me running :running: doing yoga or cooking and eating with friends :ramen:
+- You can find me running :running:, doing yoga, or cooking and eating with friends :ramen:

 ## My Languages and tools